bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 ## Triggers

 Popovers can be triggered (opened/closed) via any combination of `click`, `hover` and `focus`.
 The default trigger is `click`.
-Or a trigger of `manual` can be speified, where the popove can only be opened or closed [programmatialy](#programmatically-disabling-popover).
+Or a trigger of `manual` can be speified, where the popover can only be opened or closed [programmatialy](#programmatically-disabling-popover).

 If a popover has more than one trigger, then all triggers must be cleared before the popover will